FaeInterestingWorld/.github/profile/README.md

     - Feelings of paranoia, apathy, lack of autonomy
     - Concern of well-being used as excuss
   - May not reach their full potential without a psychological supportive environment
+    - Being in a unsuitable environment may have a big mental toll
+    - Depressed and unproductively due to having to spend resources find a better environment

 ---